-EchoStar I and EchoStar II are Lockheed Martin Series 7000 satellites equipped with 16 Ku-band transponders, each transponder with 130 Watts of power, approximately eight times the power of typical C-band transponders.
-EchoStar III will be a Lockheed Martin Series 2100AX satellite equipped with 3,840 Watts of power which can be divided among 16 to 32 Ku-band transponders.
-EchoStar IV will be a Lockheed Martin Series 2100AX Satellite equipped with 32 Ku-band transponders.
+EchoStar I and EchoStar II are Lockheed Martin Series 7000 satellites equipped with 16 Ku-band transponders, each with 130 Watts of power, approximately eight times the power of typical C-band transponders.
+EchoStar III is a Lockheed Martin Series 2100AX satellite equipped with 3,840 Watts of power which can be divided among 16 to 32 Ku-band transponders.
+EchoStar IV is a Lockheed Martin Series 2100AX Satellite equipped with 32 Ku-band transponders.
+EchoStar IV's antenna configuration is designed for use at the 175DEG.
+WL orbital slot, which antenna configuration may be altered at the request of EchoStar so that an alternative orbital slot could be selected subject to FCC approval.
 Each transponder will be capable of handling analog video channels or multiple digital video, audio and data channels.
 The satellites have a minimum design life of 12 years and an estimated orbital life of 15 years or more if optimally deployed.
 The Satellite Contracts provide for the construction and delivery of multiple high powered DBS satellites and related services.

 All pre-launch payments due to Lockheed Martin with respect to EchoStar I and EchoStar II have been made.
 The remainder of the aggregate purchase price for each satellite is required to be paid, with interest ranging between 7.75% and 8.25%, over a period of five years after the delivery and launch of each satellite (the "Deferred Payments").
-The majority of the purchase price for EchoStar III and EchoStar IV will be required to be paid in monthly payments during construction.
-EchoStar and Lockheed Martin have agreed to Deferred Payments of \$15.0 million and \$12.0 million for EchoStar III and EchoStar IV.
+The majority of the purchase price for EchoStar III and EchoStar IV is required to be paid in monthly payments during construction.
+Deferred Payments of \$15.0 million each for EchoStar III and EchoStar IV are agreed to.

 Except under limited circumstances, Lockheed Martin generally owns each satellite it constructs for EchoStar, and the components thereof, until the launch of each satellite.
-As security for the portion of the Deferred Payments due to Lockheed Martin with respect to EchoStar I and EchoStar II, Dish, Ltd. has: (i) granted to Lockheed Martin a security interest in substantially all assets of Dish, Ltd. and its subsidiaries, other than the stock of the subsidiaries and proceeds derived from the sale of the 1994 Notes, subordinate to the first security interest in the assets of ESC granted to the Trustee under the 1994 Indenture, and to the liens granted to any commercial bank which provides a revolving credit facility to Dish, Ltd., except that such security interest ranks PARI PASSU with the security interest in the assets of ESC granted for the benefit of the holders of 1994 Notes with respect to \$30.0 million of the Deferred Payments; and (ii) caused Dish, Ltd. and its subsidiaries to guarantee payment in full of the Deferred Payments.
+As security for the portion of the Deferred Payments due to Lockheed Martin with respect to EchoStar I and EchoStar II, Dish, Ltd. has: (i) granted to Lockheed Martin a security interest in substantially all assets of Dish, Ltd. and its subsidiaries, other than the stock of the subsidiaries and proceeds derived from the sale of the 1994 Notes, subordinate to the first security interest in the assets of ESC granted to the Trustee under the 1994 Indenture, and to the liens granted to any commercial bank which provides a revolving credit facility to Dish, Ltd., except that such security interest ranks PARI PASSU with the security interest in the assets of ESC granted for the benefit of the holders of the 1994 Notes with respect to \$30.0 million of the Deferred Payments; and (ii) caused Dish, Ltd. and its subsidiaries to guarantee payment in full of the Deferred Payments.
 Following any default on the Deferred Payments, Lockheed Martin is prohibited from realizing on any of the collateral for a period of at least five years following consummation of the 1994 Notes Offering, and in any event for 180 days following such default.
 Lockheed Martin also has a security interest in certain assets of EchoStar's subsidiaries other than ESC, which lien ranks senior to the lien on such assets granted for the benefit of the holders of the 1994 Notes.